Donald Russell (classicist): Wartime service

 Russell served in the British Army during the Second World War: first in the Royal Corps of Signals from 1941 to 1943, then in the Intelligence Corps from 1943 to 1945.
 In the Signals, he trained as a wireless operator.
 In 1943, he transferred to the Intelligence Corps and was sent on a crash course in Japanese at the secret Bedford Japanese School run by Captain Oswald Tuck RN.
 He was on the 3rd Bedford course (January to April 1943) and achieved the best results in the final examination.
 He was subsequently posted to the Japanese Military Attaché Section at Bletchley Park and became Senior Translator there.
 Having achieved the rank of lance corporal in the other ranks, he was granted an immediate emergency commission in the Intelligence Corps on 3 May 1944 in the rank of second lieutenant.

 Academic career

 From 1948 to 1988, he was a Fellow of St John's College, Oxford, of which he was subsequently an emeritus fellow.
 As of October 2013, Russell was just the third fellow in the history of St John's to have reached the 65 year anniversary milestone of his election to the fellowship.
 From 1952 to 1978, he was a university lecturer in classical literature at the University of Oxford.
 He was Reader in Classical Literature from 1978 to 1985, and Professor of Classical Literature from 1985 to 1988.

 In 1981, he delivered the J H Gray Lectures at the University of Cambridge.
 He was a visiting professor at the University of North Carolina in 1985 and from 1989 to 1991, a visiting professor at Stanford University.

+His doctoral students included Richard Rutherford.